READ AND REVIEW. Kuroko no Basuke is not mine.

 We have to change our home.
 And I mean, HOME.
 It isn't just a simple moving to another PLACE but it is moving to another COUNTRY!
-Mom was VERY worried (understatement of the year) by this development that she requested a serious discussion.
-I was also worried but as children, my brother and I are only allowed to listen to the discussion.
-We are not allowed to talk and 'discuss' which I think is very unfair since it also involves us.
-And, really, I'm not a child anymore.
+Mom was VERY concerned (understatement of the year) by this sudden development that she demanded a serious discussion.
+I was also worried but as children, my brother and I were only allowed to listen.

 My brother was really excited about moving abroad and all.
-He practically jumped 10 meters high with joy when the matter was settled and we will finally move.
+He practically jumped 10 meters high with joy when the matter was settled.
 How I wished he hit his head on the ceiling.
 I, on the other hand, thought they were all crazy.
-After the discussion, I talked to Mom like a civilized person would.
-I can't really reason out with my father, you know, because of the reason stated above.
-I can't say it's unreasonable because it isn't.
-I rather take this emotionally.
+After the discussion, I talked to Mom like a civilized person would, taking it emotionally.
 It turned out to be more of a one-sided argument though.

 My reasons were, but not limited to the following: